kaorahi/katawrap/README.md

 * `unsettledness`: The situation tend to be 'exciting' if this is greater than 20.
 It is defined as the sum of (1 - |ownership|) for all stones on the board.
 (It is indicated by red dots in the score chart in [LizGoban](https://github.com/kaorahi/lizgoban). [ref](https://github.com/sanderland/katrain/issues/215))
 * `board`: 2D array of "X", "O", or "." for the current board.

-Further more fields are added redundantly for '-extra excess'.
+Even more fields are added redundantly for '-extra excess'.
 This is the default.

 * `nextRootInfo`: Copy of the rootInfo of the next turn if it exists.
 * All fields in `rootInfo` and `query` are also copied directly under the response.
 This enables easy access in jq as `{turnNumber, winrate}` instead of `{turnNumber, winrate: .rootInfo.winrate}`.

 `moveInfos` is guaranteed to be sorted by `order`.

+If the option `-order join` is given, katawrap reports a joined response for each `id` instead of multiple responses with different `turnNumber` for the same `id`.
+It has the fields `{"id":..., "query":..., "responses":[...]}` and "responses" is the sorted array of the original responses.

 ## <a name="options"></a>Command line options